vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 <details><summary>Buitenen</summary>

-Besides, the words 'individual soul,' 'mind' and 'ego' do not denote these tanmātras 209 themselves, but refer to a person who is the superintending deity of these orders and whose personality is entirely different from the order he superintends.
+Besides, the words 'individual soul,' 'mind' and 'ego' do not denote these tanmātras210 themselves, but refer to a person who is the superintending deity of these orders and whose personality is entirely different from the order he superintends.

-(209: tanmātras here in the sense of the "higher evolutes." )
+[210]: tanmatras here in the sense of the "higher evolutes."
 </details>